Dunera

 About the procedure and the sources

 Several sources were used for this page.
-First, the 251 names on the Dunera’s “Ex Arandora Star” embarkation list[2] National Archives of Australia (NAA), Embarkation List No. 1, NAA Item ID 657104, pages 4-6, retrieved Aug 30, 2023.
+First, the 253 names on the Dunera’s “Ex Arandora Star” embarkation list[2] National Archives of Australia (NAA), Embarkation List No. 1, NAA Item ID 657104, pages 4-6, retrieved Aug 30, 2023.
 The add-on "R" on the numbers stands for "Ringleader". and the Melbourne landing list[3] Disembarkation list Melbourne "Ex Arandora Star", ibid pages 95-99. were compared.
 The British authorities had misspelled a plethora of names on the first list.
 The disembarkation lists probably made on the Dunera and by Australians were obviously more carefully made.
 It was now possible to search for the individuals[4] Out of 251 men, one was disembarked at Cape Town.
 Another name on the British list could not be researched. in the Australian National Archives[5] Cf. Personal files at NAA, retrieved Aug 17, 2023.
 (NAA).
 From this, 22 names of Jewish internees[6] Even "dissidents" who had turned away from Judaism were persecuted by the Nazis for racist motives. emerged.
+Further information, including on the classification by the tribunals, had been found on the ancestry platform ancestry.

 With the extensive “supplement” to the official British final report in the matter of Arandora Star by Louis Eleazar Gutmann-Polangen[7] Louis Eleazar Gutmann-Polangen, "Arandora Star Victims.
 A Supplement to the White Paper", 1941, retrieved Aug 20, 2023. an interesting source was found.
 The author, himself one of the survivors, named more than 130 internees of the Arandora Star transport from his own knowledge.
 For each person he included brief biographical note.
-This list includes other Jews and Nazi opponents among the 251 survivors of the Arandora Star who were subsequently deported to Australia on the Dunera.
+This list includes other Jews and Nazi opponents among the 251 survivors[8] The difference between the 253 names on the British embarkation list and the 251 men who disembarked in Australia arose because Heinz Scheither, who was listed by the British, was not taken on board and Wolfgang Kittel was allowed to leave the Dunera in Cape Town. of the Arandora Star who were subsequently deported to Australia on the Dunera.

 Gutmann-Polangen also lists almost 80 internees who were deported to Canada on other transports.
 Gutmann-Polangen’s list contains 29 names of the 58 survivors[9] Cf. Notes on Rachel Pistol's presentation at the conference "Arandora Star Remembered", London, Nov 30, 2021, accessed on Aug 30, 2023. known to him who were not allowed to be deported for health reasons.
 However, he deliberately makes no claim to completeness in his memoirs.